Category Archives: Energy

 However, in early June of this year, we broke ground on a remodel that will address nearly all of these issues.
 We stripped the kitchen and all the living areas (except living quarters) down to bare floors, walls and roof.
 We are upgrading our roof insulation to an ENERGY STAR rated R30; we are replacing all ceiling fixtures with sealed LED units; and we are upgrading our refrigerator and HVAC units to ENERGY STAR certified.
 When completed in late November, we will have addressed every issue identified in the Home Performance with ENERGY STAR audit we conducted over three years ago.
 I will post updates to the performance of the changes in chart form each month after we are finished.
 Look for the first in early January.

-In the summer of 2000, I was traveling home from a visit to my mother in New York.
+In the summer of 1998, I was traveling home from a visit to my mother in New York.
 In those days, I traveled quite a bit for business and had reached a high status on America West Airways assuring me a first-class seat on most flights.
 On this particular flight, I found myself sitting next to Bill Post, the CEO of our local electric utility, Arizona Public Service.
 It was a fortuitous meeting.
 In our conversation near the end of our flight, we started talking about electric cars—about whether there would be a near future where the internal combustion engine (ICE) would become a thing of the past.
 Bill indicated that he thought it was quite a bit in the future but that there were some promising advancements.
-This is where I first learned about the General Motors EV1, the first, albeit limited-production, electric vehicle from a U.S. automaker.
+This is where I first learned about the General Motors EV1, the first, albeit limited-production electric vehicle from a U.S. automaker.
 Before we deplaned in Phoenix, Bill offered to let me borrow one of APS’ EV1s for a day or two.
 He gave me his secretary’s phone number and suggested I call her.

 At the time, I was two years into a 42-month lease on a new red Porsche 993 Targa.
 Having found success in business, this was my dream car.
 It was expensive and powerful and it made me feel powerful.
 I called Bill’s secretary that Friday morning and arranged to pick up the EV1 on the following Tuesday.
 After just one day of driving the EV1, I was hooked.

 The car was amazing.
-It had good acceleration (it was actually quicker that the Porsche) but most amazing was how I felt contributing to a cleaner environment.
+It had good acceleration (it was actually quicker than the Porsche) but most amazing was how I felt contributing to a cleaner environment.
 At the time, my wife and I had been married eight years with no kids.
 We were both vegetarian and conservationists, but we had not made many significant lifestyle changes to benefit the environment.
 It was time.

-In July of 2000, the Porsche went bye-bye and I took ownership (actually, it was a lease) of a 1999 General Motors EV1.
-Driving an electric car inspired me change my driving habits completely.
+In July of 1999, the Porsche went bye-bye and I took ownership (actually, it was a lease) of a 1999 General Motors EV1.
+Driving an electric car inspired me to change my driving habits completely.
 I slowed down, coasted down hills when possible, and used the regenerative braking to recharge the battery.
 It was great.
-I thought I would never never go back.
+I thought I would never go back.
 I joined the EV1 “Owners Club” and followed the technology, hoping for a family car as our first child arrived early the following year.
 But just two years into that lease, the bad news arrived.
 GM was abandoning the project and all leased cars were to be returned after the leases expired.
 A year later, I returned my EV1 to the dealer, disappointed but confident that the technology had proven and that there would be an electric car future once battery technology advanced and the range of such cars extended.

 In the meantime, we bought a Mini-Cooper that was good for a toddler and a baby and then eventually replaced it with a 2006 Mercedes-Benz E320 CDI (Diesel) that with cleaner diesel fuel seemed like a good choice.
 A 4-door car was now necessary to satisfy two growing children and an aging back.